-- 1. Except as noted in item 2 below, this assurance applies to all activities (laboratory, fieldwork, or classroom) which, as a whole or in part, involve research with human subjects if: - a. the research is sponsored by this institution (UPR at Mayagüez) or any other institution; or - b. the research has to do with institutional responsibilities and is conducted by or under the direction of any employee or agent of this institution, who is connected with institutional responsibilities; or - c. the research is conducted by or under the direction of any employee or agent of this institution using any property or facilities of this institution; or - d. the research involves the use of this institution's unpublished information to identify or contact human research subjects or prospective subjects. - 2.
-Only provisions II.A.1-5, ll.C.1.a,b,c,d,c, e, and III of this assurance apply to the activities listed above if the only involvement of human subjects will be in one or more of the categories exempted or waived under 45 CFR46.101(b), 1-6.
+- 1. Except as noted in item 2 below, this assurance applies to all activities (laboratory, fieldwork, or classroom) which, as a whole or in part, involves research with human subjects if: - a. the research is sponsored by this institution (UPRM), by any other institution affiliated with UPRM, or that carries out research at UPRM; - b. the research has to do with institutional responsibilities and is conducted by or under the direction of any employee or agent of this institution who is connected with institutional responsibilities; or - c. the research is conducted by or under the direction of any employee or agent of UPRM using any property or facilities of this institution; or - d. the research involves the use of this institution's unpublished information to identify or contact human research subjects or prospective subjects. - 2.
+Only provisions III.A.1-3,9, and III.C.1.a, b, c and d of this assurance apply to the activities listed above if the only involvement of human subjects will be in one or more of the categories exempted or waived under 45 CFR46.101 section (b), 1-6.